The following questions and answers may assist you in understanding the role and purpose of FACT-Alberta and regulation.

 What is a Health Regulatory College?

 Although health regulatory colleges are referred to as Colleges, they are not schools.
-Health colleges were established by a law called the Regulated Health Professions Act to protect a consumer’s right to safe, competent and ethical health care.
+Health colleges were established by a law called the Health Professions Act (HPA) to protect a consumer’s right to safe, competent and ethical health care.
 Each College is able to protect the consumer’s right to safe, competent and ethical health care by holding its registered health care professionals accountable for their conduct and practice.
-Colleges are directed by councils or boards of directors, consisting of professionals (elected by their peers), as well as members of the public who represent the publics’ interests as a health care consumer.
+Colleges are directed by councils, consisting of professionals (elected by their peers), as well as members of the public who represent the publics’ interests as a health care consumer.

 What is a Professional Association?